ScaleChain/scalechain/docs/blockchain-compression.md

 # FAQ
 ## Does this replace the blockchain implementation by Bitcoin reference client?
-No, this is an experimental project to give light to Bitcoin developers.
+No, this is an experimental project to find out an optimal storage size using columnar layout for blockchain storage.